ajlekcahdp4/mipt-aslab-cpp-04-linmath-02-resistors/04-linmath/02-resistor-network/README.md

 ```

 ## 3. Test driver program
 The main test driver is _network_.
-Boost.Spirit X3 is required.
+Either Boost.Spirit X3 or Bison/Flex is required to build the parser.
+Additionally, Boost is an unconditional requirement for program options and misc utilities.

 ```sh
 # Build and install